The Yummy Life

 I'm up to my eyeballs in holiday baking at the moment, and much of it seems to involve melted chocolate of some sort.
 I often need to drizzle, dip, or pour melted chocolate when I'm making candies and cookies.
 I normally melt baking chips (chocolate, vanilla, peanut butter, etc.).
 The tricky part is keeping it melted and a thin consistency for an extended time.

-Last week Pinterest made my chocolate melting life much easier when it lead me to an awesome tip from Stacey at SouthernBite.com.
+Pinterest made my chocolate melting life forevermore easier when it lead me to an awesome tip from Stacey at SouthernBite.com.
 To keep melted chocolate at a good candy dipping consistency, she suggested inserting a bowl of melted chocolate into a hot water bath in a slow cooker.
 Simply brilliant, if you ask me.

 I tried a similar version of Stacey's trick yesterday when I was melting several different kinds of baking chips to use in different flavors of candy bark.
 I hope you don't think I'm being overly dramatic in saying that it was life changing.
 Oh my, did this make my candy making SO MUCH EASIER.
 No more rushing to get the job done before the bowl of melted chocolate hardened.
 It kept a thin, melted consistency for several hours while I worked, and it never overheated.
 Yay!
 Here's what I did.